cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/indiana-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2009, 8175 wage theft claims were filed with the Indiana Department of Labor.
-The total amount claimed was 38404464.573.
+The data obtained by CBS News shows that, since 2009, 8,175 wage theft claims were filed with the Indiana Department of Labor.
+The total amount owed was $39,404,254.01.

-The median amount claimed was 664.75.
+The median amount for each case was $590.55.
 Here's how losing that amount could impact an average worker in indiana

-664.75 is the equivalent of:
+$590.55 is the equivalent of:
 * 0 weeks of pay for the average worker in indiana.
-* 1 months of rent for the average renter in indiana or 1 months of mortgage payments for the average homeowner in indiana.
+* 1 months of rent for the average renter in indiana or 0 months of mortgage payments for the average homeowner in indiana.
-* 174 tanks of gas for the average driver in indiana.
-* 3 weeks of groceries for the average family in indiana.\
+* 3 weeks of groceries for the average family in indiana.

 ### Amounts paid to claimants

-0.6777981651376147% of the 8175 wage theft cases provided by the Indiana Department of Labor resulted in a payment to the claimant.
+1%% of the 8,175 wage theft cases provided by the Indiana Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 3645489.95.
+The total amount paid to claimants was $3,645,489.95.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 386.78499999999997.
 0.14324159021406727% of the cases paid were paid in full.